gravelLab/pedigree-ARG-matching/README.md

 ## Documentation

-The documentation for the project can be found here:
+The documentation for the project can be found [here](https://gravellab.github.io/pedigree-ARG-matching/).

 ## Installation